Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: Results

 Table~\ref{tablebf} gives the best-fit values together with the $\chi^2$ for each individual experiment and their combined sum.
 The relative difference in the Hubble rate with respect to $\Lambda$CDM and the equation of state of the dark energy-like component are shown in Appendix~\ref{ap:bf}.

-In Fig.~\ref{fig:ratio_Hz_constrains}, we compare the evolution of the Hubble rate extracted from the Bayesian analysis for the UDM and $\Lambda$CDM models.
-The bottom panel includes the prior on $M$, the top panel does not.
-In both panels, the vertical dashed line indicates the preferred redshift transition, which is slightly higher with the prior on $M$, $z_t=2.88$ vs $z_t=1.36$ without it.
+In Fig.~\ref{fig:ratio_Hz_constrains}, we compare the evolution of the Hubble rate extracted from the Bayesian analysis for the UDM and $\Lambda$CDM models using Table~\ref{table_marg}.
+The bottom panel shows that, when $M$ is included in the analysis, only a slight deviation from the $\Lambda$CDM regime is allowed by data inducing to a $2\%$ increase in the Hubble constant.
+On the other hand, as shown by the top panel, when $M$ is not assumed in the analysis, the UDM model displays a cosmic expansion consistent with the $\Lambda$CDM model and even smaller deviation are allowed by data, although, as expected, uncertainties are larger.
+We find that the preferred redshift transition is slightly higher with the prior on $M$, $z_t=2.88$ vs $z_t=1.36$ without it.

 In Fig.~\ref{fig:1}, the top panels show how the Hubble rate varies when we keep fixed the CMB priors $R$ and $l_{\rm A}$, as well as the physical baryon density.
 The panels are very similar to the theoretical prediction from Fig.~\ref{fig:DH_dA_fix}, and confirm that $\beta \in [1,10]$ is required to alleviate the tension.
 The Bayesian analysis in Figs.~\ref{fig:udmvslcdm}, \ref{fig:udmvslcdm_noM}, and \ref{fig:udmvsudm_noM} provide the stronger constraints $\beta<0.93^{+0.38}_{-0.62}$ with the $M$ prior and $\beta<0.862$ without, which is explained when considering the expected difference in supernovae magnitude.
 The bottom panels show this for the two models.
-The green dots with error bars are Pantheon measurements.
+The green dots with error bars are binned Pantheon measurements.
 In these panels, the UDM model with $\beta \approx 10$ (pink line) is inconsistent with observations, while the slow and fast transition regimes are consistent.

 We complement the previous results with two model selection criteria, namely the Akaike information criterion (AIC) \cite{akaike1974new} and the Bayesian information criterion (BIC) \cite{schwarz1978estimating}.
 They are defined as